zydou/arti/doc/iOS.md

 In the Release section, add the same block, but replace `debug` at the end of each path with `release`.

 Now you can start calling your Rust functions from Swift like normal functions.
-Types are a bit unneasy to work with, strings get transformed into char\* at the FFI interface, and Swift consider them as `Optional<UnsafeMutablePointer<CChar>>` which need unwrapping and conversion before being used.
+Types are a bit difficult to work with, strings get transformed into char\* at the FFI interface, and Swift consider them as `Optional<UnsafeMutablePointer<CChar>>` which need unwrapping and conversion before being used.
 You also need to free such a pointer by passing it back to Rust and dropping the value there.
 Otherwise these